StoriqaTeam/transactions/Readme.md

 Currently eth_fees_account is responsible for managing stq transactions.
 You need to make couple of things:
-1) ERC20 Approve this account to spend it's own fee (current limitation that could be fixed in keystore)
-2) Prefill this account for fees in ether (required for approval of stq accounts)
+1) Prefill this account for fees in ether (required for approval of stq accounts)
-3) Write the address of this acccount in keystore config (stq_controller_address = "..."), so that stq withdrawals are made on its behalf
+2) Write the address of this acccount in keystore config (stq_controller_address = "..."), so that stq withdrawals are made on its behalf